appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 ## Overview

-To deploy the Appcircle server on your Kubernetes cluster, use the Appcircle Helm chart.
+To deploy the Appcircle server on a Kubernetes cluster, use the Appcircle Helm chart.
 This chart includes all the necessary components for the initial setup and can scale to support larger deployments.

 For a production deployment, a basic understanding of Kubernetes is sufficient.
 This knowledge will help you effectively manage and troubleshoot the cluster, optimize resource allocation, and maintain security.